dantrim/hamming-codec/README.md

   1. Copy the file [hamming_codec.h](src/cpp/hamming_codec.h) into your project's include path.
-  2. Add `hamming-codec` as a sub-module (or equivalent) and use CMake to expose the `HAMMING_CODEC_INCLUDE_DIRS` variable.
+  2. Add `hamming-codec` as a sub-module (or equivalent) and use CMake to expose the `HAMMING_CODEC_INCLUDE_DIRS` variable by calling `add_subdirectory(/path/to/hamming_codec)` to your project's CMakeLists.txt file.
      See [src/cpp/examples/CMakeLists.txt](src/cpp/examples/CMakeLists.txt) for an example.

 Following either approach, you should be able to add `#include "hamming_codec.h"` to your source code.